-Meet Explorify’s Primary Science Programme Manager Louise Stubberfield
+Meet Explorify’s Primary Science Programme Lead Louise Stubberfield

 Meet Louise, who’s been working at Wellcome for the last four years.